OpenINF/docker-fisher/doc/development.md

 such as [Oracle VM VirtualBox][] for local development or perhaps consider using cloud-based virtualization offerings.

+**Excerpt from Section 1.1, “Why is Virtualization Useful?” of the Oracle VM VirtualBox User Manual** ⤵️
 > Once installed, a virtual machine and its virtual hard disks can be considered
 > a container that can be arbitrarily frozen, woken up, copied, backed up, and
 > transported between hosts.